-CBD has gained a great deal of popularity in recent years as more and more people realise the benefits of this natural supplement.
+CBD has gained a great deal of popularity in recent years, as understanding of this natural, endocannabinoid-system-boosting supplement grows.

 This rising popularity has been accompanied by the rapid expansion of the CBD market.

-In this Evopure guide to different types of CBD products, you’ll learn:
+In this Evopure guide detailing the different types of CBD products, we’ll explore:

 - The different types of CBD products

 - The pros and cons of each product

 - How to find the best CBD

 Full-spectrum CBD oil (FSO) is a natural CBD oil packed full of goodness.

 FSO is a good choice if you’re looking to extract as much therapeutic value from your CBD as possible, as it will allow you to benefit from the entourage effect.